butterCR3AMY/USACO/README.md

-This is a page with all of my solutions to USACO problems.
+This is a repo with all of my solutions to USACO problems.